-In 1505, when Pope Julius II entrusted Michelangelo with the task of designing his funerary monument, which is called today “The Tomb of Pope Julius II.”
+In 1505, Pope Julius II entrusted Michelangelo with designing his funerary monument, called today “The Tomb of Pope Julius II.”
 The artist could hardly have imagined that he would not have completed the project until four decades later.
 When the pontiff was already dead.

 The image of the tomb of Popa Julius II shows the lower part of the entire structure – composed of two levels – the center of which is occupied by a statue of Moses.

 This was one of the most ambitious projects of the Florentine genius, conceived by himself as his great work.
 However, after numerous setbacks, including the artist’s dismissal and re-hiring, the work never followed the lines of the original design.

 How did Michelangelo portray Pope Julius II in the statue?